telerik/fiddler-everywhere-docs/knowledge-base/capturing-grpc-traffic.md

-    - **Terminals and shell applications**&mdash;A terminal and shells can be configured to explicitly go through the Fiddler proxy.
+    - **Terminals and shell applications**&mdash;A terminal and shells can be configured explicitly through the Fiddler proxy.
 [Learn how to capture traffic from a terminal here...]({%slug capture-terminal-traffic%})

-    - **Bash**&mdash;A bash application can be configured to explicitly go through the Fiddler proxy.
+    - **Bash**&mdash;A bash application can be configured to go through the Fiddler proxy.
 [Learn how to capture traffic from Bash here...]({%slug capture-terminal-traffic%})

-    - **Node.js**&mdash;A Node.js application can explicitly be configured to go through the Fiddler proxy.
+    - **Node.js**&mdash;A Node.js application can be configured to go through the Fiddler proxy.
 [Learn how to capture traffic from Node.js here...]({%slug fiddler-nodejs-traffic%})

-    - **Python applications**&mdash;Python applications can be configured to explicitly go through the Fiddler proxy.
+    - **Python applications**&mdash;Python applications can be configured to go through the Fiddler proxy.
 [Learn how to capture traffic from Python applications here...]({%slug fiddler-python-traffic%})

     - **Java applications**&mdash;A Java application can be configured explicitly through the Fiddler proxy.
 [Learn how to capture traffic from Java applications here...]({%slug configure-java-fiddler-everywhere%})

-    - **Other gRPC clients**&mdash; If your gRPC client utilizes a different technology stack, you must find the right method for configuring its proxy settings and set Fiddler's address (by default, http://127.0.0.1:8866) as an HTTP and HTTPS proxy.
+    - **Other gRPC clients**&mdash; If your gRPC client utilizes a different technology stack, you must find the proper method for configuring its proxy settings and set Fiddler's address (by default, http://127.0.0.1:8866) as an HTTP and HTTPS proxy.

 3. Start capturing!
 That's it!
 Fiddler Everywhere will start capturing gRPC immediately.